ggeis/innovation/objects/README.md

 ## Inheritance
 Inheritance is the bread-and-butter pattern for prototyping type hierarchies.
 Javascript implements it with one of the many applications of prototypes.
 Let's set up a basic prototype chain.

+This time, we're going to use the first argument of `Object.create` with something different than the native `Object.prototype`: